Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Implications for AI Development

 Incorporating attachment concepts into AI design may lead to systems that better understand human needs, form more appropriate relationships with users, and demonstrate improved adaptability.
+By drawing parallels between human-human attachment and human-AI interaction, developers can create AI systems that are perceived as more trustworthy, empathetic, and responsive.
+This could involve designing AI that learns user preferences and emotional states over time, providing support in a consistent and predictable manner.

 Implications for Organizational Leadership